 The real estate market is experiencing low mortgage interest rates right now which has triggered real estate buyers to jump on new opportunities.
 If you are ready to sell your house, don’t let the virus stop you.
 Buyers are BUYING!
-Here are some tips for selling your Southern California house during the Coronavirus pandemic.
+Here are some tips for selling your Greater Los Angeles house during the Coronavirus pandemic.

-The easiest and fastest way to sell your Southern California house during the Coronavirus Pandemic is to work with a direct buyer.
+The easiest and fastest way to sell your Greater Los Angeles house during the Coronavirus Pandemic is to work with a direct buyer.
 Homesmith Group can help you facilitate the process, which may be much easier than working with a traditional agent!

 No Open Houses

 If you are going to sell or have your house listed already, don’t have an open house.
 It is too risky to have multiple strangers from different households, possibly different cities or states coming into your home wandering about.
 You would have to have strict management of all of these guests and maybe only allow so many people in at a time.
 With technology as great as it is, there are ways around the traditional open house, you will just need to be flexible and creative.

 Create Virtual Tours